- How many people are on each program?

 - I’ve never been backpacking, built a home, been rock climbing, been whitewater rafting, been camping…etc…before.
 Is that a problem?

-- Is there anything I should do to prepare for the trip?
+- Is there anything I should do to prepare for the program?

 - Where can I get the clothing and equipment I need?